asboyer/asboyer.com/README.md

 > - [ ] Adding physical articles into "in the news" section

 ### Ideas:
+> - [ ] Self learning computer science resources
+> - [ ] What I am trying to learn this summer and resources I am using
 > - [ ] Add language I am learning in technologies section
 > - [ ] Favorite Spotify playlists music section
 > - [ ] Mixes available for download music section